I've Lost My Driving Licence! Help!

 Get snappy

-camera on red background
+Camera on red background

 One of the upsides about having to get a replacement licence is that you can take a brand new photo for it.
 No need to keep your thumb over that awkward teenage mug when showing your ID at the bar!
 Unless, that is, you meet the following criteria: